Category: Awards

 Grid Square Award

-The FT4 Digital Mode Club (FT4DMC) issues for the Grid Square Award (GSA) for working stations in at least 100 different Maidenhead Grid Squares around the world.
+The FT4 Digital Mode Club (FT4DMC) issues the Grid Square Award (GSA) for working stations in at least 100 different Maidenhead Grid Squares around the world.
 You must make all contacts using the FT4 digital mode.
-After working 100 grids for the initial award you can obtain additional awards for working 500, 1000, 2000, […]
+After working 100 grids for the initial award you can obtain additional awards for working 500, 1000, 2000, 3000, […]

 Share this: